Interactive Census Monitoring

-Interactive Census Monitoring: the Accurate, the Generic and the Rare
+Interactive Census Monitoring: The Accurate, the Generic and the Rare

 State of the Art

 Most computer vision models require expensive ground truth for training each time they are used over a new study area, which induces costly photo-interpretation.
-Crucially, most approaches separate the detection model and labelling stage , which likely results in unnecessarily high labelling efforts.
+Crucially, most approaches separate the detection model and labelling stage, which likely results in unnecessarily high labelling efforts.

 Innovations and Impact